Information Collected by DIA

 Links to Non-DIA Websites

 The DIA website may include social media features such as the Facebook like button, widgets or interactive mini-programs that run on our website.
 These features may collect your IP address, browsing information and may set a cookie to enable the feature to function properly.
+Your data will only be transferred to the social media providers if you are logged in with your profile on the corresponding social network.
 Your interactions with these features are governed by the privacy policies of the parties providing them.

 Protection of Children’s Personal Information